 Plymouth: tackling food inequality together

-- Food Plymouth CIC is a ‘central connecting platform’ for all things food related in the city.
+- Food Plymouth CIC is a ‘central connecting platform’ for all things food-related in the city.
 There are many projects and people in Plymouth working on food poverty-related issues and they aim to build on these existing networks and alliances, whilst working in close collaboration with the city’s Public Health team (see our separate report on organizational issues for a full case study).

 - The ‘Grow Share Cook’ pilot programme coordinated by Tamar Grow Local CIC (an umbrella organisation run on cooperative principles) and Food is Fun CIC, set out to improve food inequalities in the city.
 It links local growing and cooking networks with the people who need access to nutritious food the most, aiming to build a local food system that supports people struggling to eat healthily.
 Food grown at the sites was distributed to food banks and community food projects by volunteers.
 At the peak of the project in 2015, 100 families received free fortnightly fruit and veg boxes, and 216 pots and pans were donated and redistributed by and to Plymouth residents.
 An evaluation by Plymouth University found that the project successfully changed people’s ‘food behaviours’ and created a strong community spirit and passion for fighting food inequalities.
-The pilot project had funding for 18 months and since then it has continued at a smaller scale, and the same supply chain of fruit and vegetables has been used for holiday hunger projects.
-Tamar Grow Local continue to provide £5 vegetable bags, and anyone purchasing them can donate another one for someone in need.
+The pilot project had funding for 18 months, since when it has continued at a smaller scale, and the same supply chain of fruit and vegetables has been used for holiday hunger projects.
+Tamar Grow Local continue to provide £5 vegetable bags; anyone purchasing them can donate another for someone in need.

 - The Plymouth Food Charter was launched in 2010, and has a growing list of pledges from local businesses and organisations to support its aims.